 The Communications Center operates with a myriad of technical equipment, including the Versaterm Computer Aided Dispatch system, Sentinel-Patriot 911 intelligent phone workstations, and an 800 MHz trunked radio system.
 Each component assists the dispatchers in performing their jobs efficiently and effectively.

 Tactical Dispatchers work with the SWAT team and receive training in hostage negotiations, interviewing and interrogating techniques, domestic violence, suicidal callers, critical incidents, and sexual assault.

 Dispatchers also assist with the recruitment process and the citizen's academy.

 When should you dial 9-1-1?

 9-1-1 is the phone number that should be dialed whenever police, fire or ambulance services are needed for an EMERGENCY.
-When you dial 9-1-1, your address and phone number (minus extension #) will show up on a monitor in the police dispatch center.
+When you dial 9-1-1 from your home phone or business, your address and phone number (minus extension #) will show up on a monitor in the police dispatch center.
+This is not the case for cell phones.
 The police dispatcher answers your call and will either handle your call directly or transfer your call to the fire department or paramedics, if required.